overture-stack/website/markdown/documentation/guides/download/clientdownload.md

   - `--platform="linux/amd64"` Specifies the platform the container should emulate.
 In this case, it's set to linux/amd64, indicating the container is intended to run on a Linux system with an AMD64 architecture

   - `--mount type=bind,source=./guideMaterials/dataDownload,target=/output` mounts the directory and its contents from the host machine to the container.
-Any changes made to the files in this directory will be reflected locally and with your docker container.
+Any changes made to the files in this directory will be reflected locally and in your docker container.

 ---
 </details>